 Almost all of the published studies have used metal implants for operative fixation of the ribs.
-Granetzny and colleagues9 used Kirschner and stainless steel wires; Tanaka and associates4 used Judet struts.
+Granetzny and colleagues used Kirschner and stainless steel wires; Tanaka and associates used Judet struts.
 In contrast, we used a polylactide copolymer prosthesis applied as a 6or 8-hole plate and screws.
 These prostheses degrade by hydrolysis and are metabolized by the body into carbon dioxide and water.
 They maintain at least 40% of their strength at 3 months, by which time the fractures would be expected to have completely healed, and are completely absorbed without toxicity over 1 to 3 years.
 Animal models using these absorbable plates have shown faster and stronger healing compared with traditional metal plates, which may actually slow bone healing.13 This occurs because the metal plate protects the bone from any load, but in doing so it removes the stimulus for new bone growth (known as stress-shielding).
-In contrast, the absorbable plates allow gradual transfer of stress loads to the bone, stimulating faster bone growth.13 savings to this procedure.
+In contrast, the absorbable plates allow gradual transfer of stress loads to the bone, stimulating faster bone growth.

+Because the plates and screws are absorbable there is no need to remove plates, which confers a potential cost savings to this procedure.
 Also, it minimizes the sequelae of possible prosthesis-related complications such as migration, palpability (especially in thin patients), or thermal sensitivity.
 Metal prostheses usually require removal if these complications occur, while a more conservative approach can be adopted with absorbable prostheses.
 Furthermore, there is no contraindication to future MRI in patients who have had absorbable plates implanted.